OpenPeerPower/OpenPeerPower.github.io/_docs/configuration/basic.markdown

 excerpt: none
 ---

-As part of the default onboarding process, Open Peer Power can detect your location from IP address geolocation.
+As part of the default provisioning process, Open Peer Power can detect your location from IP address geolocation.
 Open Peer Power will automatically select a temperature unit and time zone based on this location.
-You may adjust this during onboarding, or afterwards at Configuration -> General.
+You may adjust this during provisioning, or afterwards at Configuration -> General.

 If you prefer YAML, you can add the following information to your `configuration.yaml`: